 The Mark Flinn Award is worth £500.

-Any student who is currently enrolled on a full-time programme at Edge Hill is eligible to be considered for this award in academic year 2018/19 (excluding permanent employees of the University, repeat year students and Erasmus students).Check your eligibility using our Scholarships Calculator
+Any student who is currently enrolled on a full-time programme at Edge Hill is eligible to be considered for this award in academic year 2022/23, excluding students on courses of one-year or less in duration and those in the final year of courses which are longer than one year.

 Long-serving former Edge Hill University Pro Vice-Chancellor Mark Flinn was instrumental in the transformation of the institution from a higher education college to the successful University it is today, playing a key role in historic milestones such as gaining taught degree awarding powers, research degree awarding powers and university title.